 - can think of an interesting Project area that would complement your core subjects, or prepare you for a university course or career;

 - work well independently and can meet strict deadlines;

 - want to develop your skills of problem-solving and independent research.

 How much work is involved?

 - Research extensively;

 - Keep a detailed log of the work completed

 - Submit a thorough write-up of your Project, and give a short presentation on your Project.

 Applying for the EPQ

-Currently, the EPQ can be taken in your second year at college.
-Towards the end of your first year you will be given instructions on how to apply.
+The EPQ will be started at the end of your First Year at college, and completed during your Second Year.
+During your First Year you will be given instructions on how to apply.